 The insurance contracts which the Company underwrites are separated in various types of insurances, and not concentrated in any single type of insurance.
 The top 3 insurances in terms of proportion is voluntary automobile insurance, compulsory automobile liability insurance and accident insurance.
-The voluntary automobile insurance has the highest proportion accounts for 54.34% and 53.83% for 2021 and 2020, respectively.
+The voluntary automobile insurance has the highest proportion accounts for 53.79% and 54.34% for the years ended December 31, 2022 and 2021, respectively.
 Although the proportion is slightly higher than other insurances, the loss experience of voluntary automobile insurance is stable and the risk variation is low.
 The remaining types of insurance are no risk concentration.